Platelet Inventory Management with Approximate Dynamic Programming: Literature Review

-Another recent body of work has focused on leveraging Big Data for determining ordering quantities.
-One approach is to first predict the demand using existing predictive models from the Machine Learning (ML) literature and then optimize the ordering decisions to hedge against the prediction errors (see, e.g., \citealt{li2021decision}, \citealt{motamedi2022}, \citealt{li2022demand}).
-Another approach is to combine the prediction and optimization steps by replacing the loss function of the prediction model with the objective function of the decision-making problem, as done in the single-period Newsvendor setting in \cite{ban2019big}. \cite{guan2017big} formulate base-stock levels as a linear function of exogenous features correlated with demand and propose a single-step optimization model to determine ordering quantities that minimize the empirical expiry rate subject to a minimum inventory on hand. \cite{abouee2022data} (see also, \citealt{mirjalili2022data}) adopt a similar approach but consider minimizing a weighted some of expiry and shortage costs.
-A challenge with these approaches is the need for a large number of covariance that may not be available in real-time (e.g., number of patients with abnormal platelets in the hospital). \cite{abouee2022data} find that even a small number of covariates that are available online (e.g., day of the week, month of the year, and average demand in previous days) can provide high-quality ordering decisions.
-However, their approach does not allow for fixed ordering costs and is hence appropriate for large hospitals with daily deliveries.
-The ADP approach proposed here relies only on static time-dependent information and can account for fixed ordering costs.
+\revision{Finding good policies for ordering perishable blood products (Red-cells, Platelets, Plasma, etc.) has been the primary motivation of many studies in the perishable inventory management literature; see, e.g., \cite{karaesmen2011managing} and \cite{haijema2017blood}.
+A more recent body of works aims to leverage existing granular data to determine ordering quantities; see \cite{li2023blood} for a recent review.
+A common approach in this literature is to first predict the demand using predictive models from the statistical machine learning literature and then optimize the ordering decisions to hedge against the prediction errors (see, e.g., \citealt{li2021decision}, \citealt{motamedi2022}, \citealt{li2022demand}).
+Another approach is to combine the prediction and optimization steps by replacing the loss function of the prediction model with the objective function of the decision-making problem, as done in the single-period Newsvendor setting in \cite{ban2019big}. \cite{guan2017big} formulate base-stock levels as a linear function of exogenous features correlated with demand and propose a convex optimization model to determine ordering quantities that minimize the empirical expiration rate subject to a minimum inventory on hand. \cite{abouee2022data} (see also, \citealt{mirjalili2022data}) consider minimizing a weighted \revision{sum} of expiration and shortage costs and propose a robust optimization model that accounts for shelf-life uncertainty.
+A challenge with these approaches is the potential need for a large number of \revision{covariates} that may not be available in real-time (e.g., number of patients with abnormal platelets in the hospital). \cite{abouee2022data} shows that even a small number of covariates that are available online (e.g., day of the week, month of the year, and average demand in previous days) can provide high-quality ordering decisions when the predictions directly consider the down-stream inventory costs.
+However, including fixed ordering costs in this framework is not straightforward as it renders the optimization problem nonconvex.
+With zero fixed costs, the optimal policy tends to order on a daily basis.
+This is reasonable for large hospitals placing daily orders, but is less practical for smaller hospitals that order less frequently.
+The ADP approach proposed here relies on a high-fidelity yet still parsimonious stochastic model whose parameters are estimated offline, and allows for fixed ordering costs. }

 \cite{nahmias1977ordering} is the first study on perishable inventory that considers both demand and shelf-life are random with a restrictive assumption that successive orders expire in the same sequence that they enter inventory (i.e., noncrossover lifetimes).
 This condition is sufficient to show that all of the properties of the optimal policy, including the convexity of the cost function in ordering decision, are carried over from the deterministic shelf-life problem considered in \cite{nahmias1975optimal}.
 More recently, \cite{chen2014coordinating} and \cite{chao2015approximation} use the noncrossover lifetimes assumption to extend their approach to problems with random shelf-life.
 To the best of our knowledge, no other studies have investigated the perishable inventory problem with shelf-life uncertainty as we study in this paper.
 Moreover and in contrast to most studies in the literature, we consider the fixed ordering cost such as costs of delivery per order. \cite{nahmias1978fixed} is the first study on perishable inventory that considers the fixed ordering cost together with the deterministic shelf-life assumption.
 In general, as we illustrate, the problem with nonzero fixed ordering cost and shelf-life uncertainty is nonconvex and hard to solve.
 See Section \ref{sub:structure} for details.